 (b) Interview for intelligence and personality test of such candidates as may be called for an interview at one of the Services Selection Centres.

 2. The subjects of the written examination, the time allowed and the maximum marks allotted to each subject will be as follows.

-4.In the question papers, wherever necessary, questions involving the metric system of Weights and Measures only will be set.
+4.In the question papers, wherever necessary, questions involving the metric system of Weights and Measures only are be set.

 5.Candidates must write the papers in their own hand.
 In no circumstances will they be allowed the help of a scribe to write answers for them.